JetBrains/teamcity-documentation/topics/customizing-notifications.md

 The template uses a configuration approach different from other notification engines.

-The default template is stored in the file: `<TeamCity data directory>/config/default-feed-item-template.ftl`.
+The default template is stored in the file: `<TeamCity Data Directory>/config/default-feed-item-template.ftl`.
 This file should never be edited: it is overwritten on every server startup with the default copy.
 To specify a new template to use, copy the file named `feed-item-template.ftl` into the same directory.
 This file can be edited and will not be overwritten.
 It will be used by the engine if present.

 The template is a [FreeMarker](http://freemarker.org/docs/dgui.html) template and can be freely edited.